FREQUENTLY ASKED QUESTIONS

 The new Cherry Street ramps are already in design.
 Construction from Cherry Street to Don Roadway is planned to take place from 2026 to 2030.
 These dates are approximate.
 Both the new ramps and roadwork west of Don Roadway are being implemented by the City of Toronto as part of the Gardiner East Project.
 The Environmental Assessment that set the plans for this reconfiguration was approved by City Council in 2016.

-You can learn more about the Gardiner East Project here: Webpage about the Gardiner East Project
+You can learn more about the Gardiner East Project here: City of Toronto Webpage about the Gardiner East Project

 Why weren’t new ramps built before removing the Gardiner/Logan ramp?
 Why can’t they be built sooner?